HenryGJackson/Server-API/README.md

 # Server-API
 A framework to easily create a remote hosted API.

-Commands can be added to the API which will be called automatically when a post request is made to the server with a header which specifies the command to run.
+Commands can be added to the API which will be called automatically when a post request is made to the server with a header which specifies the command to run and a security token which grants access to the API.
 The body of the request should include the command parameters.
 The server will then return a response with the body being the result of the command.
+Some commands are required for security purposes, one to login using a username and password which issues a token to the user and one to validate the token when a command request is received.

 # Setting up the server
 ## Creating the server